eshapard/AnkiHabitica/README.md

 Uses some code from https://github.com/Pherr/HabitRPG-Anki-Addon but scores you for reaching the end of your timebox or reviewing all scheduled cards in a deck instead of scoring you for correct answers.

-I feel that you should reward yourself for effort, not performance.
-Once the other project is fixed, I suppose you could use both addons at the same time if you wanted to reward yourself for both performance and effort.
+I feel that you should reward yourself for effort, not just performance.
+This Anki addon gives you points in your HabitRPG account for the following:

+1. No more cards to review in a deck - Scores 'Anki Deck Complete'
+2. Reached a timebox? - Scores 'Anki Timebox Reached'
+3. Get flashcards right? - Scores 'Anki Correct Answer' once for every five cards you remember.

+*The three habits will be created automatically for you.

 INSTALLATION
 ============